 - Internet, internet, internet.
 90% of buyers use the internet to search homes before they ever call an agent.
 Most continue to search even when an agent is sending them listings.
 Having your home widely presented online is one of the most important things an agent can do for you.
 My listings appear on Realtor.com (the most visited real estate web site), REMAX.com (the most visited real estate company web site), as well as numerous other sites like Homes.com, Trulia.com, (Asheville) citizen-times.com, and many secondary sites.

 - Photos.
 How many times have you seen listings with badly lit photos or only one photo of the exterior of the house?
 I take quality photos, and I take quantity photos!

-- Descriptions.
-Property descriptions should create a mental picture of what lifestyle the buyer can enjoy if they purchase the home.
+- Description.
+Property descriptions should create a sense of the lifestyle the buyer can enjoy if they purchase the home.
 I write engaging and informative descriptions.

 - Complete Information.
 Buyers want to know everything possible about a house.
 I provide all the information allowed in the MLS, including room dimensions and school districts, which many agents omit.

 - Awareness.
 I promote your listing as well as price changes to all the other agents in the MLS.
 Agents sell houses, and if they are aware of one in particular that may have been overlooked in the buyer's search, it will get your house shown.